captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 1. u8 type offset
    - For object types (see flag below) this is an offset into the types table indicating the type of this variable.
    - For subtypes (see flag below) we use the offset into the variables table instead.
-I suspect this is a bug in our code.
    - For primitives: 2 = int, 3 = float, 4 = double, 5 = boolean, and 6 = string.
-2. A u8 (boolean) indicating if this is an object (true) or pimitive (false).
+2. A u8 (boolean) indicating if this is an object (true) or primitive (false).
 3. A u16 indicating the subclass.
 We currently use this as just a boolean flag.
 Maybe this has more meaning if its 16 bits?
 Maybe we should really only be reading the first 8 bits?
 4. Two u16s (A and B) indicating the initial value of the variable if it is a boolean or primitive.
 If it's a boolean, then A is the value.
 If it's an int, A is the value.
 5. Two mystery u16s (or maybe a u32??)